Brennall/HFH-SRD/Chapter01.md

 3. Apply the total as required by the given situation.

 Sometimes a roll will be applied for an absolute result.
 For example, a damage roll is applied directly against the hit points of the target hit.
 Other rolls are relative to each other.
-For example, a character’s initiative roll is compared against the initiative rolls of other characters to determine who goes first during combat.
+For example, a character's initiative roll is compared against the initiative rolls of other characters to determine who goes first during combat.
 An initiative roll of 6 has no absolute meaning other than being faster than an initiative roll of 5.
 Other rolls are compared to a table.

 ### Throwing the Dice